President and CEO

 Judy's background includes public policy development and lobbying, media relations, interfaith and intergroup relations, and informal education as well as training and organizational development.
 A Milwaukee native, she received her B.S. and Teachers' Certificate from the University of Wisconsin, Madison.

-Maya Natan opened JFN’s Israel Office as its first Director in November 2008.
+Maya Natan opened JFN’s Israel Office as its first manager of activities and projects in November 2008.
 She came to JFN with extensive experience working in Israel, the United States and in England.

 Maya worked for the Jewish Agency for Israel over a number of years in a variety of capacities, starting with working with youth movements’ summer in Israel programs, and progressing to being the Director of the Jewish Experience Israel Unit.